|

 while changed

-The third phase adds the information collected from the other blocks
+The third phase adds the information collected from the other blocks to each instruction present in each block:

 for each block in CFG